A mathematical theory of imperfect communication: Energy efficiency considerations in multi-level coding: Development

-For $\mratio < 1$ and $\landauer_R/\landauer_S>\mratio$, if we assume that $\efficacy$ is a monotonically increasing function of $K_R$ and $K_S$ is independent of $K_R$, then one of the terms on the right side of the equation is always positive and the other is zero.
-Thus there is no solution to this equation and therefore no positive value of $K_R$ that will cost less energy than $K_R = 0$.
+\begin{proof} Since $\efficacy$ is monotonic increasing, and $\mratio\landauer_S<\landauer_R$, the second term on the right side of equation~\ref{eqn:set-to-zero} is positive.
+With $K_S$ is independent of $K_R$, the third term is zero, and thus the right side of the equation is positive and there is no value of $K_R$ to solve equation~\ref{eqn:energy-two-levels}, and therefore no positive value of $K_R$ that will cost less energy than $K_R = 0$. \end{proof}

+This combination of parameters might correspond to two aggregator nodes in a row where the cost of error correction at the second level is comparable to the first.
 For these cases, it will always save energy to skip error correction at $R$ in favor of $S$.